 Then, Andy crossed the room and came over to me.
 He was explaining that the collars shouldn’t choke the dogs and that if they were placed too low on their necks, they’d choke.
 “Like this.”

 He said, “like this,” as he squeezed his hands around my neck, gently pressing his thumbs into a notch of my throat.
+And then he choked me.
 Demonstrating how someone feels when being choked.
 He asked me if I felt it.
 I tried to nod.